abeldebeer/chefling-di-java/README.md

 appContainer.mapType(IModule.class, OtherModuleImplementation.class);

-// exception: mapping for "IModule" already exists appContainer.addChild(moduleContainer);
+// exception: mapping for "IModule" already exists appContainer.addChildContainer(moduleContainer);
 ```

-It is also possible to do the inverse: set the parent of a Container, using `setParent(Container)`.
+It is also possible to do the inverse: set the parent of a Container, using `setParentContainer(Container)`.

-There's a helper method available for creating AND adding a Container child: `createChild()`.
+There's a helper method available for creating AND adding a Container child:
+`createChildContainer()`.

 ### Testing the configuration

 Since dependencies are resolved at runtime, it can be useful to make sure your configuration is
 correct during the development phase.
 To have Chefling resolve all mappings, use the
-`Container#test()` method.
+`Container#validateContainer()` method.
 This will bring any configuration issues to light.

 __WARNING: Make sure to remove this call for production builds!__